New here? Start here.

 If anything, there’s more intent now.

-You want to get back.
-Rebuild.
-Close the gap between where you are and where you remember being.
 That shows up in how sessions are approached—slightly longer, slightly more pushed, trying to recreate something that once felt normal.

 But effort doesn’t always translate the way it used to.